abbeycite/Automated-Teller-Machine-ATM-Application/README.md

 # Conclusion:
 The application is still in the development process, and working on improving the features, and functionalities.

-P.S: I will gladly welcome any contributions.
+P.S: I will gladly welcome any contributions or suggestions.

 # THANK YOU FOR STOPPING BY!!!
 # PLEASE SEE SOME OF MY OTHER PROJECTS.